tainacan/tainacan/docs/importer-flow.md

 ]
 ```

-This step will lopp though all the collections added to the importer (manuall or programatically) and add the items to it.
+This step will lopp through all the collections added to the importer (manuall or programatically) and add the items to it.

 You may register as many steps and callbacks as you want in your importer, but you should consider keeping this default step at some point to handle the items insertion.
 For example, see how the Test Importer adds other steps before and after but keeps this default step in the middle: